 Meaning and History

 Dobson wanted his burger shop to be the best, so he tried in every way to make it stand out from the competition.
-He decorated the gable with a striped “W” in orange and white back in the early years.
+He decorated the roof with a striped “W” in orange and white back in the early years.
 This combination and order of colors were chosen on purpose.
-The restaurant owner had once built radio masts, and they are mostly painted in white and orange stripes – it makes it easier for pilots to see an obstacle.
+The restaurant owner once built radio masts, mostly painted in white and orange stripes – making it easier for pilots to see obstacles.
 He hoped his “W” would be as visible to customers as radio towers are to airplane drivers.

 What is Whataburger?